-An arrest warrant for probable cause is issued when a police office files a sworn affidavit that he or she has probable cause that criminal activity has taken place.
-This sworn affidavit is then taken to a Judge to review.
+An arrest warrant for probable cause is issued when a police officer files an affidavit that he or she has probable committed a crime.
+This affidavit is then taken to a Judge to review.

 Remember: Probable Cause does not mean the State Attorney will be able to prove its case against you.
-Probable cause is a much lower legal standard than the proof beyond reasonable doubt required to support a conviction.
-It is enough however to get the ball rolling and lead to an arrest.
+Probable cause is a much lower legal standard than the proof a beyond reasonable doubt required to support a conviction.
+It is enough, however, to get the ball rolling and lead to an arrest.

 If a misdemeanor charge has been filed against you the Judge will summons you to appear to Court to answer to the charge.
 But if you are summoned to appear and then don’t show up, the Judge will likely issue an outstanding bench warrant for you.